 Composition: a portfolio of three to four completed scores and recordings (if available).
 See Composition/Apply.

 Conducting: a pre-screening video (submitted via DecisionDesk) and a Repertoire list (submitted with WMU application)

 Master of Arts: portfolio of three scholarly papers (submitted with WMU application)

 Music Education: no additional materials required for application

 Music Therapy: three letters of recommendation (submitted with WMU application)

 Performance: arrange an audition (live or via DecisionDesk).
 Contact the appropriate studio faculty member for more detailed repertoire requirements.

-- If you would like to be considered for a graduate assistantship, you will need to complete a separate GA application form.
-Not all GA positions are available each year, so check with appropriate faculty for availability.
-GA applications do require letters of recommendation or the completion of graduate program reference forms by three individuals.
-The deadline for assistantship applications is Feb.
-15. More information is available on the graduate assistantships web page.
+- If you would like to be considered for a Graduate Assistantship, you will need to complete a separate GA application form by February 15.
+Not all GA positions are available each year, so check with the appropriate faculty for availability.
+GA applications require three letters of recommendation which should be sent online as part of your WMU application.
+More information is available on the graduate assistantships web page.